What to unlearn from school? Some lessons from school don’t cut it in the real world. To level up, you need to unlearn some things.

 “Just trust me!
 This is how it has always been, and I know it’s right!”

-#3 Understand, don’t just memorize
+#3 Don’t just memorize – understand

-Remember what Steve Jobs said,
+Steve Jobs once said,

 “Don’t be trapped by dogma, which is living with the results of other people’s thinking.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”